-Person(s) responsible for monitoring staff training is Nicky Mekheimar manager and Charlotte Holmes deputy manager.
+Person responsible for monitoring staff training is Anabel Gareau.

 Health and safety is covered in all induction training for new staff by a Qualified Staff member in each room.

 It is the responsibility of all staff members to familiarise themselves with our Policies and Procedures annually.
 All qualified staff members must implement those policies and procedures.